Kay13051976/Thailand-guiding-light-second/FEATURE.md

     ![Advert left section image](documentation/advert-left-section.png)

      #### Footer
     - Footer Layout: The footer is divided into three sections: 'Get in Touch', 'Customer Service', and 'Information'.
 Each section contains links to relevant pages.
-Enhancements to these links are planned for future improvement.

     ![Footer image](documentation/footer-image.png)

+    - Get in Touch Section
+        - Social Media Icons: The Facebook, Twitter, YouTube, and Instagram icons provide direct links to our respective social media pages, facilitating easy access for users to connect with us.
+    - Customer Service Section: This section contains four navigation links to assist with various customer service inquiries.
+         - Thailand Guiding Light Ads: Currently a placeholder link without functionality.
+         - Thailand Guiding Light Support: Another placeholder link without functionality.
+         - About Us: Redirects users to the About page, which details the website’s foundation, purpose, and introduces the staff.
+         - Contact Us: Features a Google Maps link for navigation, a simple form for sending inquiries to the website administrator, and provides contact details including address, phone number, email, and hours of operation.
+      - Information Section: This section contain two navigation links.
+         - General Terms & Conditions: Currently a placeholder link without functionality.
+         - Data Protection & GDPR: Currently a placeholder link without functionality.

+    **All links currently without functionality are planned for future development.**

 ### Mobile home page
   **The mobile home page has a hamburger dropdown.
-It will show a navbar when you click on the hamburger icon and in the dropdown menu, you will have an admin site nav to navigate to the Django panel for admin**
+It will show a navbar when you click on the hamburger icon and in the dropdown menu, you will have an admin site nav to navigate to the Django panel for admin and Comment Management: This feature provides a straightforward and user-friendly interface, allowing admins to create, read, update, and delete comments efficiently.**
   - mobile home page for admin
    - ![Mobile admin home page1 image](documentation/mobile-admin-home-page1.png)